hakandagli09/data440-final-project-football-dashboard/README.md

 ## How To Run Locally

-These instructions assume you have been added as a private collaborator and have the required environment variables.
+These instructions assume you have the environment variables provided separately by the authors.

 ### 1. Clone The Repository